machinelabs/machinelabs/README.md

 ## MachineLabs server

-This the server powering machinelabs.ai
+This is the server powering machinelabs.ai

 ### Repository layout